 If you cannot afford a private evaluation, here are some suggestions:

-Please take time to watch our webinars on the assessment process.
+Please take time to watch our webinars on the assessment process and review Seven Steps To Build Your Child’s IEP After Epilepsy Surgery.
 Our new transition guide also has a section on assessments.

 About the author

 Audrey Vernick is the Director of Patient and Family Advocacy for The Brain Recovery Project.
 She is the parent of a child who had hemispherectomy for seizures caused by stroke.
 Ms. Vernick holds a level 2 certification in Special Education Advocacy Training from the Council of Parent Attorneys and Advocates and is certified by The ARC in future planning.
 She represents The Brain Recovery Project in the Rare Epilepsy Network‘s Adult Transition Taskforce and serves on the Youth Advisory Council for HOBSCOTCH (HOme Based Self-management and COgnitive Training CHanges lives), a behavioral program designed to address memory and attention problems for people who have epilepsy.